 - The proposal should be in 12-point font with 1-inch margins on all sides.
-It should be single-spaced, with double spacing between paragraphs. - References should be in the APA style.
-For an excellent resource on APA style, see this link: https://owl.english.purdue.edu/owl/resource/560/01/https://owl.english.purdue.edu/owl/resource/560/01/
+It should be single spaced, with double spacing between paragraphs. - Citations and references should be in the APA style.
+Please reference this source for APA style guidelines: https://owl.english.purdue.edu/owl/resource/560/02/